 - Successful performance reviews (mid-year and end-of-year)

-Fellows are expected to spend approximately 5-10 hours per month on program activities and professional development opportunities outside of their core program duties.
-Fellows are recruited at a Grade 7/ Step 1 and participation in the Program is considered a temporary “time-limited” appointment in the Career Service position.
+Fellows are expected to spend approximately 5-10 hours per month on Green Fellows Program activities outside of their core program duties, which include educational sessions, professional development opportunities, field trips, volunteerism, etc. Fellows are recruited at a Grade 7/ Step 1 and participation in the Program is considered a temporary “time-limited” appointment in the Career Service position.
+The fellowship begins in December 7, 2020.
+For more information or if you would like to speak to the Program Coordinator directly, please email Larissa Etwaroo at [email protected].
+Join us on twitter and facebook for updates.